keithjgrant/keithjgrant.com/content/posts/2019/01/adding-webmention-support-to-a-static-site.md

 ## Receiving Webmentions

 A webmention is sent as a POST request containing two pieces of information: a _source_ URL and a _target_ URL.
-The webmention endpoint verifies that the page at the source URL includes a link to the target URL.
+The page at the source URL must include a link to the target URL, which the webmention endpoint will verify before accepting the webmention.
+(You won’t actually have to implement this, but it’s worth knowing for context.)

-In [the previous post](/posts/2019/01/preparing-your-site-for-posting-notes), I showed you how to sign in to a service called [webmention.io].
+In [the previous post](/posts/2019/01/preparing-your-site-for-posting-notes), I showed you how to sign in to a service called [webmention.io](https://webmention.io).
 This will provide your site’s webmention endpoint.
 When someone links to a page on your site, they can notify the endpoint, and you can choose what to do with that webmention.

+You will have to make this endpoint known so you can receive webmentions.
 Log-in to webmention.io, and navigate to the [settings page](https://webmention.io/settings).
-This will provide you with two `<link>` tags you should add to your site’s `<head>`.
+This will provide you with two `<link>` tags you should add to the `<head>` for every page on your site.
 They will look something like this (with your site’s URL in place of `keithjgrant.com`):

 ```html